Key

 -

-It is best to avoid driving
+It is best to avoid

-into the major cities,
+driving into the major

-especially Istanbul and
+Istanbul and Ankara

-Ankara where driving is
+where driving is at

-at its most chaotic.
+its most chaotic.

 Editors's